 When talking about SEO we are only referring to organic search (as opposed to paid search).
 When you type a question into Google the web pages or sites without Ads are placed at the top of the SERP or Search Engine Results Page.
 Site optimization determines how high a website is ranked and thus how close to the front page your website will appear in search results.

-More specifically, the optimization that businesses conduct is specific to Google as 88.1% of online searches conducted in the United States are on Google.
-The trailing pack includes Yahoo, Bing and DuckDuckGo, making up roughly 10% combined.
+The reason we target Google is that Google makes up at least 88.1% of online searches conducted in the United States.
+The trailing pack includes Yahoo, Bing, and DuckDuckGo, making up roughly 10% combined.

 The first step is to be sure that Google is aware of your site and its various pages in the first place.
-You can check this very easily by opening google and seeing how many of your pages it has indexed.
+You can check this very easily by searching your website in Google to view your site indexing.

 Simply follow the format below:

 In this example, we asked Google how many pages of the site called “mysite.com” are indexed and it returned 66,100 individual pages.

 If putting in “site:” followed by your URL doesn’t return any results, fear not.
 Share it to Facebook, Instagram, LinkedIn, or other social media, and Google will quickly find it and index it.

 Broadly, Google relies on two components to decide what pages should get top placement in its search results: On-page and off-page SEO.

 On-Page SEO refers to measure taken directly to your website to improve your SERP.
 Here are a few examples of on-page SEO and where you can make changes to improve your optimization.

 - Readability – Is the copy legible, broken up into easy-to-scan sections, well-written, and informative?
 Google wants to suggest pages that will make the search user happy to be sure your page is easy to read and informative.